 Our future lies in our children as well!

-In history we still have remarkable people fortunatlely, people who left their mark in the times they lived.
+Fortunately, in history, we still have remarkable people, – people who left their foot prints, their legacy, at the times they lived.

 People who reflected courage at times of the worst violation of human rights.